garethjmsaunders/digital-code-style-guide/css/02-syntax-and-formatting.md

 ### Multi-line CSS

-CSS should be written across multiple lines, except in very specific circumstances.
+**CSS should be written across multiple lines**, except in very specific circumstances.
 There are a number of benefits to this:

 *   A reduced chance of merge conflicts, because each piece of functionality exists on its own line.